arotem3/numerics/documentation.md

 The `ivp` member `stopping_event` will be set to the event index (of the events added) that stopped it. e.g. if the third event function added stops the solver, then `stopping_event = 2`.

 ## Boundary Value Problems Solver
 We can solve boundary value problems using finite difference methods.
-A procedure for simple linear problems was described in the [operators section](#differentiation-operators), but this method is far more generalized.
-Our problem defined as follows:
+A procedure for simple linear problems was described in the [operators section](#differentiation-operators), but the following methods are far more generalized.
+Our problem is defined as follows:

 Given interval domain $\Omega = [L,R]$, and _**system**_ of ODEs $u' = f(x,u)$ with boundary conditions $g(u)=0$ on $\partial\Omega$ which is equivalently defined: $g(u(L),u(R)) = 0$.
 This general problem is solved, if possible, using Newton's method which requires an initial guess of the solution.
 One method for providing an initial guess is by solving the linearized problem $u' = \big(\frac{\partial f}{\partial u}\big|_{u=u_0}\big)\cdot u$ where $u_0$ should be either $u(L)$ or $u(R)$.
 Moreover, it is ideal if the initial function satisfies the boundary conditions.